-Our kennels are cleaned/disinfected twice daily while dogs are being exercised.
-During extreme weather conditions dogs are kept in their individual kennels after toilet breaks.
+Our boarding kennels for dogs are cleaned/disinfected twice daily while dogs are being exercised.
+During extreme weather conditions, dogs are kept in their individual kennels after toilet breaks.

 Social dogs spend a large amount of their day roaming the 2 acres either in small groups or paired up.

 - Dry – Pet Fresh – Premium Food Product

 - Semi-moist – Meat & Veggie dog roll (if requested)

 * Please Note: Dogs with special diets (vet prescribed / home-cooked / Barf etc) owners will need to supply.
 We have fridge and freezer facilities available.